dojo/dojo.io/site/source/tutorials/1070_custom_elements/index.md

 {% instruction 'Run the build custom element command like so:' %}
 `dojo build widget --elements=src/widgets/WorkerProfile`

 Here we've called `dojo build widget` and passed it the path of the WorkerProfile TypeScript file to build it to a Custom Element.
-This file will be outputted to the a path of `output/dist/` in it's own folder called `workerprofile`.
+This Custom Element files will be outputted to a folder inside of `output/dist/` called `workerprofile`.
+Here you will find the JavaScript, CSS and the source maps for the generated element.

 {% section %}